 The Bottom Line

-With various work options, study specializations, and the benefits to study in Canada from Nepal.
+With various work options, study specializations, and the benefits of Canadian student visa from Nepal.
 A large number of students from all over the globe travel to Canada each year to pursue a master’s degree in international relations.

 FAQs on Master in International Relations in Canada: